KarMiles/campervan-adventures/README.md

 2. As a Visitor I want to contact Campervan Adventures to enquire about vehicle rental. **End user goal:** Contact the company. **End business goal:** Achieve direct contact with customer to provide service. **Acceptance criteria:** Provide means of contact via telephone, email and visit to the physical address.
 3. As a Visitor I want to subscribe to email newsletter. **End user goal:** Stay in contact for further information and inspiration. **End business goal:** Build and maintain customer loyalty through customer engagement. **Acceptance criteria:** Obtain customer contact information via email and optionally telephone number.
-4. As a  Visitor I want to check  what is needed to have a holiday in a campervan. **End user goal:** Obtain details on what is needed before and during campervan holiday. **End business goal:** Provide customer with clarity about their engagement necesary for satisfying campervan holiday. **Acceptance criteria:** Inform customer about necessities and sugestions related with rental: legal, practical, attitude.
+4. As a  Visitor I want to check  what is needed to have a holiday in a campervan. **End user goal:** Obtain details on what is needed before and during campervan holiday. **End business goal:** Provide customer with clarity about their engagement necessary for satisfying campervan holiday. **Acceptance criteria:** Inform customer about necessities and suggestions related with rental: legal, practical, attitude.
 5. As a Visitor I want to see what vehicles are on offer and check for current promotions. **End user goal:** Choose a vehicle. **End business goal:** Provide customer with choice of product leading to rental completion. **Acceptance criteria:** Show pictures and description of vehicles available for rent.
 6. As a Visitor I want to rent a vehicle online. **End user goal:** Finalize rental contract. **End business goal:** Finalize sale of service. **Acceptance criteria:** Update company vehicle database on vehicle availability.
 Finalize contract and sale via debit/credit card.
 Receive payment.
 Provide confirmation on rental and payment.